Huckdirks/text-excuse-generator/docs/README.md

 ### Running

-**YOU HAVE TO INSTALL THE DEPENDENCIES & CONFIGURE YOUR .env FILE BEFORE TRYING TO RUN THE PROGRAM!!!**
+**YOU HAVE TO INSTALL THE DEPENDENCIES & MANUALLY CONFIGURE YOUR .env FILE BEFORE TRYING TO RUN THE PROGRAM!!!**

 Run `python3 text_excuse_generator.py` or `python3 text_excuse_generator.py [sender] [recipient] [problem] [excuse]` in the command line in the root directory.

-e.g. `python3 text_excuse_generator.py Me "Your mom" "I'm late to 😈" "Too many wizards around"`
+More detailed instructions are in the [Uses](#uses) section.

 ## Quality Assurance
 All variable, function, class, module, & file names are written in [snake_case](https://en.wikipedia.org/wiki/Snake_case) to make sure everything is consistent, and all `const` variables are written in ALL-CAPS.
 The code is also quite commented and the variable names are quite verbose, so it should be easy enough to understand what's going on.